 The Shasta College Learning Outcomes Handbook provides a comprehensive overview of the learning assessment process where methods are used to generate and collect data for evaluation of courses and programs to improve educational quality and student learning.
 It may include both quantitative and qualitative data in instruction or student services.
 A Learning Outcome is a statement about the knowledge, skills, attitudes and abilities a student is expected to have upon successful completion of an academic activity.
 The systematic assessment of Learning Outcomes benefits the entire college community.

 The Annual Area Plan is one element of the Integrated Planning Cycle that ties the Initiatives from each area or program to the institutional goals and objectives, and that uses data (including assessments) to inform decision-making and resource allocation.
 In the Annual Area Plans, area effectiveness is assessed.
 Program Reviews are one component of the Annual Area Plans for specific instructional programs.
 The TracDat Resource Center offers a self-guided Canvas course to guide you through the process of preparing Annual Area Plans, Program Reviews, and Course SLOs.
 Additional resource links provide direct login to the TracDat application and other help resources.
 TracDat Resource Center

 Data for Shasta College's Annual Area Plan initiative requests are contained in this document.
 Completion of this step in the Integrated Planning Cycle represents the bridge between College-wide annual planning and resource allocation.

 Shasta College conducts Faculty & Staff "Climate" surveys on a recurring basis for various reasons, including assessment of accreditation standards and general morale.
-The current Faculty & Staff survey was implemented in Fall 2012.
-This year five new items replaced four items asked in prior years, for a total of 76 items asked in 2012.
-A total of 338 responses were received or 60.4% of the 559 current staff volunteered to participate.
-We had excellent participation by all groups.
+The current Faculty & Staff survey was conducted in Fall 2014 using virtually idential items as presented in the previous surveys conducted in 2010 and 2012.
+A total of 365 responses were received of the 594 staff members who received the survey, representing a 61.4% participation rate.
+We experienced excellent participation by all campus groups.